product guideMar 15, 2026·12 min read

 What does the Notion brief contain?+

 Seven sections: Company Overview (fundamentals, market position, tech stack), Attendee Profile (role, background, relevance signals), Competitive Landscape (incumbent tools, recent vendor changes), Talking Points (personalized conversation starters), Potential Objections (predicted concerns with counter-arguments), Demo Strategy (recommended focus areas and flow), and DAP Summary (category, score, reasoning).
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can I skip the Gmail follow-up draft?+